riverinme/Structure_Form_Finding_HH/readme.md

     `aaa.set_init_z([20, 20, 10], [10, 10, 10]) # optional for addtional z coords`

 - Set connections
+`aaa.set_connectivities()`
     - This is must be done.
-    `aaa.set_connectivities()`

 - Set frame force densities
 `aaa.set_force_density(10000)`
     - "10000" is to set all frames force densities of 10000 kN/m
     - When it's postive, means the frame in tension.
-    - For special values, just use `aaa.set_force_density(default_rou, [frameID1, rou1], [frameID2, rou2], ..)`
+    - For special values, just use
+    `aaa.set_force_density(default_rou, [frameID1, rou1], [frameID2, rou2], ..)`

 - Run
 `aaa.force_density("g", True, "China", "JTG", "JTGD62 fpk1470", 7, 0.06)`
-    - 1st parameter.
-Determine what's to return
+    - 1st parameter, what's to return.
         - "g" means to return a matplotlib graph.
         - "w" returns all coords after form finding instead.
-    - 2nd parameter.
-Determine to bake to Sap2000
+    - 2nd parameter, to bake to Sap2000
         - True means to return a sap model.
         > Sap2000 must be open by hand first.
         > The rest parameters are for frame properties in Sap2000.
         - If it is False, no material properties needed.
         `aaa.force_density("g", False)`
-2. Initate a model from Sap2000
+### 2. Initate a model from Sap2000